 Teamwork From Industry Leads to Special Day for Arcade Fan

-When the pandemic and lockdowns hit the country, Nolan could no longer play his favorite game.
-Nolan’s mother Amy sprang into action to see how she could help out her son.
+Nolan could no longer play his favorite game when the pandemic and lockdowns hit the country.
+Nolan’s mother, Amy, sprang into action to see how she could help out her son.
 Jumping on Google, she searched for the game and emailed any company she could find online that might have the game.
-Marty Smith from Sega saw the email and decided that he had to help.
+Marty Smith from Sega saw the email and decided he had to help.
 Since the game was no longer in production, he would have to find a used game.

 Nolan was so excited to receive the game he wouldn’t leave its side for the first week.
-The family even set up a picnic table next to it so he could eat breakfast, lunch and dinner during breaks from his favorite game.
-He continues to play it every day and checks on it every day to make sure it’s still there.
+The family even set up a picnic table next to it so he could eat breakfast, lunch, and dinner during breaks from his favorite game.
+He plays it every day and checks on it daily to ensure it’s still there.